-Given a set of potential observation records $O = \{o1...on\}$ a set of regions of interest $R = \{r1...rn\}$ a set of instrument swaths $I = \{i1...in\}$ Where $\forall oi \in O \exists (ri, ii) grid(oi)$ $\in grid(ri) \land grid(oi) \in grid(ii)$ a scoring function U(ri) -> real a constraint function C (S) \rightarrow T,F where S \subseteq O and C is True if S satisfies spacecraft constraints Select a set of observations A To maximize $\Sigma a \in A U(a)$ subject to $C(A) \rightarrow T$ CLASP/TOST currently validates a number of operations constraints:
+- A set of potential observation records $O = \{o_1...o_n\}$ - A set of regions of interest $R = \{r_1...r_n\}$ - A set of instrument swaths $I = \{i_1...i_n\}$ - Where \forall $o_i \in O \exists (r_i, i_i) \text{ grid}(o_i) \in \text{grid}(r_i) \land \text{grid}(o_i) \in \text{grid}(i_i)$ - A scoring function U(r_i) -> real

+A constraint function C (S) → T,F where S ⊆ O and C is True if S satisfies spacecraft constraints

+Select a set of observations A to maximize $\Sigma{a \in A}$ U(a) subject to C(A) \rightarrow T

+CLASP/TOST currently validates a number of operations constraints:

 Observation spacing - with the exception of VIS images embedded within IR images, after one THEMIS observation has completed, THEMIS observations must be spaced with a minimum temporal separation.
-This can be represented as a simple temporal distance constraints between observations.
+This can be represented as a simple temporal distance constraint between observations.

 Observation length - because THEMIS IR observations are based on calibration made at the beginning of the observation, THEMIS IR observations that are too long result in poor quality science data near the end of the observation.
 Therefore IR observations are limited in length (time duration).
-This can be represented s a temporal distance constraint between the start and end of any THEMIS IR observations.
+This can be represented as a temporal distance constraint between the start and end of any THEMIS IR observations.

 Onboard Storage - due to limited storage onboard the Odyssey spacecraft, the amount of data taken by THEMIS is limited by this storage capacity until renewed as indicated by a provided downlink schedule.

 Command buffer - there is also a limitation on the number of command slots for uploaded sequences onboard the spacecraft.
-THEMIS must not exceed this limit at any time - restricting number of observations between command uplinks (command uplinks are effectively exogenous events).
+THEMIS must not exceed this limit at any time - restricting the number of observations between command uplinks (command uplinks are effectively exogenous events).

 CLASP uses squeaky wheel optimization, an iterative heuristic approach to optimization.
-In this approach, a simple greedy selection (scheduling) method is used iteratively with tweaks to the inputs to this algorithm made each iteration.
-For the TOST application, each iteration is a call to SWO_inner below and consists of iterating through the potential observation records in order of decreasing priority.
-If the instrument swath can be added without violating any spacecraft operations constraints it is added.
-Else the observation record is discarded and the next observation record is considered.
+In this approach, a simple greedy selection (scheduling) method is used iteratively with tweaks to the inputs to this algorithm made on each iteration.

+For the TOST application, each iteration calls SWO_inner below which consists of iterating through the potential observation records in order of decreasing priority.
+The instrument swath is selected if it can be added without violating any spacecraft operations constraints.
+Otherwise, the observation record is discarded and the next observation record is considered.

 Whenever an observation record is added to the schedule, CLASP must compute which additional observation records are also implied to be in the schedule (the Propagate function below).
 This propagation occurs based on two checks.
 The instrument swath polygon associated with the selected observation record may include multiple grid points.
 For any of these grid points (and the original selected grid point) any observation record whose instrument mode is subsumed by the selected instrument mode is also covered.
-For example, if the selected observation record specified instrument mode "VIS 36m resolution 4 band" it subsumes the request for "VIS 72m resolution 3 band."
-An instrument mode I1 subsumes another instrument mode I2 if I1 contains all of the bands contains in I2 and I1 is at the same or higher resolution than I2.
+For example, if the specified instrument mode for the selected observation record is "VIS 36m resolution 4 band," then it subsumes the request for "VIS 72m resolution 3 band."
+In general, an instrument mode I1 subsumes another instrument mode I2 if I1 contains all of the bands contains in I2 and I1 is at the same or higher resolution than I2.
 This subsumption is implemented by a lookup table.

 The result of SWO_inner is a set of observation records A such that C(A) is satisfied.